-Details of the Company's subsidiary at March 31, 2017 are as follows:
+Details of the Company's subsidiary at March 31, 2018 are as follows:

-Place of incorporation Interest % Principal activity Burcon NutraScience (MB) Corp.
-Manitoba, Canada 100 Research and development
+Place of Interest incorporation % Principal activity Burcon NutraScience (MB) Manitoba, Canada 100 Research and development Corp.
+Manitoba, Canada 100 Research and de

 Revenue recognition

 The Company recognizes revenue when the amount of revenue can be reliably measured, and it is probable that future economic benefits will flow to the Company.
 The Company may earn revenues from licensing agreements under which third parties are granted rights to use the Company's technologies.